ibm-cloud-docs/schematics/ha-dr.md

 **How is {{site.data.keyword.bplong_notm}} set up to ensure high availability of the service?**

 {{site.data.keyword.bpshort}} is deployed as two highly available service instances in two separate geographical locations, the US and Europe.
-Within each geography, the service is deployed across two multizone regions, such as `us-south` and `us-east` in the US geography, and `eu-de` and `eu-gb` for the Europe geography.
+Within each geography, the service is deployed across two multizone regions, such as `us-south` and `us-east` in the US geography, `eu-de` and `eu-gb` for the Europe geography, and `ca-tor` in the Toronto geography.
 This setup ensures that the service is still available, even if one region within a geography fails.
 Data is not shared across geographical locations.

 Who is responsible to set up high availability for my resources?